 Copping a wipeout can be exactly what you need to drive a heightened mental state or slash through fear.

 I recall a coaching trip a few years back where we had a fella that was seriously stressing out, far too hard, about nothing.
-It was all mental, and I can completely empathize with emotional impact and it’s a physiologic response, but this had no rational base.
+It was all mental, and I can completely empathize with emotional impact and it’s a physiologic response.
+But this had no rational base.
 We told him to go to the top and just go.
 Just send it.
 He did, ate utter shit, and came up laughing.
 He brushed it off, reset his intentions, and had a reality check that his fear had no validity or truth to it.
-He went on to have great surf, minus the fear and getting into the flow.
+And he went on to have great surf, minus the fear and getting into the flow.

 There is a caveat to this, however.